SergiosKar/SergiosKar.github.io/_posts/2018-07-24-Neural_Network_from_scratch_part2.md

 In this part we are going to examine how we can improve our library by adding a convolutional neural network structure to use on a dataset of images.
 No one can argue that convolutional neural networks are the best way to classify and train images and this is why they have so much use in computer vision systems.
 The goal, of course, is to use again GPU's and OpenCL as ConvNets require more computing resourses and memory than plain fully connected networks.

 Let's begin.
 First of all , we have to remember that CovNets in their simpler forms consist of a convolutional layer, a pooling layer and a fully connected layer.
 Luckily we have implemented the last one .
 So all it remains are the two first.

 ## Convolutional layer

-This time i am not gonna get into much details about the C++ part and how we will build the basic structure of our ConvNet (i did that in the first part) , but i will dive on the kernels code, whch i think is the most interesting.
+This time i am not gonna get into much details about the C++ part and how we will build the basic structure of our ConvNet (i did that in the first part for Fully Connected ayers) , but i will dive on the kernels code, whch i think is the most interesting.
 In those layers, we convolve the input image with a small size kernel and we acquire the fearure map.

 ```c
 kernel  void convolve(global float *image, global Filter* filters, global float * featMap,int filterWidth,int inWidth,int featmapdim){

      const int xIn=get_global_id(0);//cols